Sreelakshmi-RK/Physical-design-using-openlane-sky130/README.md

-Day 3 Design library cell using Magic Layout and ngspice characterization
+<h1>Day 3 Design library cell using Magic Layout and ngspice characterization</h1>
 1. Spice deck
 Spice deck is the one which gives information regarding the connectivity of components.In other words we can call this as netlist.
 Component values